Euromoney Learning On-Demand

 - Overview of a wide range of traditional and new debt products

 - Debt structuring - creating an optimal capital structure for a client, including debt layering, subject to minimizing WACC and market constraints

 - Credit enhancement methods; creating cashflow ring-fencing structures; CLNs

-- Deteriorating credits, potential and actual NPLs: warning signs and strategies for minimizing loss
+- Deteriorating credits, potential and actual NPLs: warning signs and strategies for restructuring the firm and minimizing loss

 - Bank credit officers

 - Investment bankers